APoudel-ui/BCHM5420A-summer-2025/README.md

 	Limitations and Caveats

-Pipeline Execution
+Pipeline Execution:
 The nf-core/phyloplace pipeline failed to run successfully,restricting phylogenetic analysis and interpretation of evolutionary relationships.

-Sample Size
+Sample Size:
 Because of possible space and memory constraints on laptop, only 3 samples were analyzed,limiting statistical reliability and generalizability of phylogenetic conclusions.

-Lack of Published Validation
+Lack of Published Validation:
 No peer-reviewed studies were found using the nf-core/phyloplace pipeline, limiting confidence in its validation and scientific applicability.